Thinking about your finances when buying

 A mortgage is likely to be the biggest financial commitment most of us make.
 We recommend you spend time investigating and understanding mortgages and your options before you take one out.

-The sorted.org.nz(external link) website has a useful guide about questions to ask a lender when getting a mortgage.
+sorted.org.nz(external link) has a useful guidance on the types of questions to ask a lender when getting a mortgage.

 Conditional pre-approval